-As of February 27, 2020, gross unrecognized tax benefits were \$383 million, substantially all of which would affect our effective tax rate in the future, if recognized.
-The amount accrued for interest and penalties related to uncertain tax positions was not significant for any period presented.
+As of May 28, 2020, gross unrecognized tax benefits related to uncertain tax positions were \$396 million, substantially all of which would affect our effective tax rate in the future, if recognized.
+Amounts accrued for interest and penalties related to uncertain tax positions were not significant for any period presented.

-We operate in a number of jurisdictions outside the United States, including Singapore, where we have tax incentive arrangements, which expire in whole or in part at various dates through 2034, that are conditional, in part, upon meeting certain business operations and employment thresholds.
-The effect of tax incentive arrangements were not significant to our tax provision for the second quarter or first six months of 2020.
-These arrangements reduced our tax provision by \$244 million (benefiting our diluted earnings per share by \$0.21) and \$671 million (\$0.58 per diluted share) for the second quarter and first six months of 2019, respectively.
+We operate in a number of jurisdictions outside the United States, including Singapore, where we have tax incentive arrangements.
+These arrangements expire in whole or in part at various dates through 2034 and are conditional, in part, upon meeting certain business operations and employment thresholds.
+The effect of tax incentive arrangements reduced our tax provision by \$70 million (benefiting our diluted earnings per share by \$0.06) and \$78 million (\$0.07 per diluted share) for the third quarter and first nine months of 2020, respectively, and by \$71 million (\$0.06 per diluted share) and \$742 million (\$0.65 per diluted share) for the third quarter and first nine months of 2019, respectively.